-Join us at the 25th ACM Intelligent User Interface Conference (ACM IUI) for our full day tutorial.
+Join us at the 23rd International Conference on Human-Computer Interaction for our half day tutorial.
 Learn and practice what makes a good conversational UI from a user's point of view, and how to design and evaluate such UIs.

 Kyoko Sugisaki (University of Zurich); Andreas Bleiker (yasashii llc)

 Conversational User Interfaces (CUI) have become very popular in recent years.
 Even though CUIs have been studied for over half a century, it is not fully understood what makes them feel natural, intuitive and usable.
 As a result, their design and evaluation poses major challenges in practice, and most of the existing solutions fail to become adopted by users and are rapidly abandoned by their creators.